Courses and events

 Willow courses

 As well as my own courses at my workshop in Froghall Wharf or at Foxt Village Hall, I teach at The Gardeners Bothy, Staunton Harold, Greenwood Days and Zantium Arts.
-Courses are marked as suitable for beginners or intermediates, materials, drinks and biscuits are included.
-Booking is essential as places are limited to 8 to ensure sufficient tuition time.
-Vouchers can be used on the courses that are starred.
+Courses are marked as suitable for three levels, please read carefully before booking.
+Materials, drinks and biscuits are included.
+Booking is essential as places are limited to ensure sufficient tuition for each student.

 Please bear in mind that basketmaking is very hard on the hands.
 If you suffer from hand, wrist, finger or shoulder problems it may not be the course for you.